shish/shimmie2/README.txt

 PHP 5.0+
 GD or ImageMagick

-PHP 4 support has currently been dropped, because
-a) It's a pain in the ass to support
+PHP 4 support has currently been dropped, because it's a pain in the ass to support.
+If you are unfortunate enough to be stuck on a PHP4-only host, I'd be glad to host your image board for you :3
-b) Nobody has told me they want it

-If you want PHP 4 support, mail me, and I'll see if I can get it working for version 2.2...

 Installation